 Befriending all of your emotions!

 In my post on befriending your anger, I re-framed anger as a necessary emotion that supports you in developing and maintaining your healthy self image.
-This week, let’s look at the emotion that I call anger’s friend or partner: shame.
+Now, let’s look at the emotion that I call anger’s friend or partner: shame.

 The Difference between Guilt and Shame

 In my early teens, I read a popular self-help book that branded guilt and shame as “useless” emotions.
 The book presented the idea that we’re all perfect, and therefore shouldn’t ever be guilt-ridden or ashamed of anything we do.
 That idea seemed very strange to me, so I went to the dictionary and looked up guiltless and shameless and found that neither state was anything to celebrate.

 To be guiltless means to be free of mark or experience, as if you’re a blank slate.
 It’s not a sign of intelligence or growth, because guiltlessness exists only in people who have not yet lived.